Marcellis/mad-codelabs/docs/level4-task1/level4-task-1.md

 Test all the implemented features.
 Congratulations!
 Next time in the supermarket you won’t forget anything anymore.

-Push the app to your Github Repository!
+Push the app to your GitLab Repository!